Risks of smoking

 - Download a stop smoking app like Smokefee, Smoking Cessation Nation or Quit with Bella, or sign up for text message support.

 - Go to your GP (Doctor).
 They will take you seriously and are keen to support young smokers to quit.

 You can find lots more general advice about how to give up smoking from the NHS, including what to say if friends who smoke try to put you off quitting.

-Crucial: Smoking cannabis has similar health risks to smoking cigarettes, plus a few more!
+Crucial: Smoking cannabis has all the health risks of smoking cigarettes, plus some more!
+Evidence suggests that smoking cannabis is particularly dangerous for younger smokers.
 Find out more about Drugs and Health.

 It is illegal for retailers to sell any tobacco products to anyone aged under 18.
 It is illegal for adults to buy tobacco products for anyone aged under 18.
 Smoking is banned in all enclosed workspaces and public places at all ages.
 Smoking is banned in enclosed cars carrying children under the age of 18.

 Crucial: It is illegal to purchase tobacco for or on behalf of a person aged under 18 (proxy sales).
 Shops selling to children can be fined or closed, and so can individuals.

 Illegal, or illicit, tobacco is smuggled, bootlegged or counterfeit cigarettes and tobacco products.
 Illegal tobacco has not been subject to the same safety checks, and has been found to contain even more unsanitary and unsafe ingredients than regular tobacco products.
 Communities are at risk from illegal tobacco as sellers are criminals, so areas that tolerate sale of illegal tobacco become less safe.
 Sellers may also sell cheaply to encourage addiction, sell to children, divide packs to make getting into smoking easier, and sell contaminated or dangerous products.